+C. Procedure

-- C. Procedure - 1A.
-Decisions by Community Development Director on Administrative Permits All Except as set forth in Section 8.1.5.C.2, all Administrative Permit applications shall be decided by the Planning Manager unless referred by the Planning Manager to the Planning Commission as noted below.
-Appeals of an Administrative Permit shall be processed in accordance with the Carson Municipal Code, Section 9173.4.
-Community Development Director and, notwithstanding any provision of the CMC to the contrary, without a public hearing.
+1. Decisions by Community Development Director on Administrative Permits Except as set forth in Section 8.1.5.C.2, all Administrative Permit applications shall be decided by the Community Development Director and, notwithstanding any provision of the CMC to the contrary, without a public hearing.

-2B.
-Referral to Planning Commission
+2. Referral to Planning Commission

-The Planning Manager Community Development Director may refer any Administrative Permit application for a public hearing before the Planning Commission that the Planning Manager Community Development Director determines to have impacts on surrounding land uses or special neighborhood or community significance.
+The Community Development Director may refer any Administrative Permit application for a public hearing before the Planning Commission that the Community Development Director determines to have impacts on surrounding land uses or special neighborhood or community significance.